If you haven't read Part 1, it's here.

 If you are injured in an accident and DO NOT have a valid motorcycle license, there's an excellent chance your insurance will NOT cover your medical bills.
 I've read on social media where people say they just told the insurance company they were walking and got hit by a motorbike, BUT that's fraud and a really, really bad idea.

-Re the helmet... the laws of physics are the same in Vietnam as in your home country, though you couldn't tell it by looking at the backpackers I see weekly riding with the standard Vietnamese helmets.
+Re the helmet... the laws of physics are the same in Vietnam as in your home country, though you couldn't tell it by looking at the backpackers I see weekly riding in a wife-beater, flip-flops, and shorts topped off with the standard Vietnamese helmet.
 As I've written here before, 99+% of the helmets worn by native Vietnamese are designed only to keep the police from stopping and citing them.
 The idea that it should protect your brain carrier is completely lost.
 If you ride at home, you probably have a good helmet.
 Bring it.
-If you ride at home without a helmet or with a POS helmet, you deserve whatever happens to you—including having to re-learn the alphabet.
+If you ride without a helmet or with a POS helmet, you deserve whatever happens to you—including having to re-learn the alphabet.
 Or worse.

 Part 2 covers the reality of riding here... and is a MUST READ.